borntofrappe/flutter-dev/material_design/README.md

 }
 ```

-The negative value when the front layer is visible fligs the animation back.
+The negative value when the front layer is visible flings the animation back.

-In the stack wrap the back layer in an ExcludeSemantics widget.
+In the stack wrap the back layer in an `ExcludeSemantics` widget.
 The idea is to remove the menu from the application's semantics when the menu is indeed supposed to be hidden.

 ```dart
 ExcludeSemantics(